Man says wife’s love letters saved his life while he was in medically induced coma for COVID-19

 FREMONT, Ohio (WJW) — A 68-year-old man recovering from COVID-19 says he believes love letters written from his wife, and read to him by nurses while he was in a medically induced coma, saved his life.

-“I think it’s amazing that I was on a ventilator and heard nothing, saw nothing, but I heard them read those letters to me,” Dan Rice told sister station WJW Wednesday.
+“I think it’s amazing that I was on a ventilator and heard nothing, saw nothing, but I heard them read those letters to me,” Dan Rice told FOX 8 Wednesday.
 “I don’t remember much at all from when I was in the hospital but I remember that. “

 Rice was admitted to Firelands Regional Medical Center on March 26.